Forestry and Environmental Studies

 Environmental Studies crosses most subject boundaries as it is a true interdisciplinary study area.
 Environmental is an adjective and therefore acquisitions of “environmental” titles are made carefully, with due regard for the collecting policies of other Yale Library subject areas.
 Collaborative work in collection development includes many contemporary subjects.

-- Within the Center for Science and Social Science Information, collaborative collection development is especially strong between FES and the librarians for the School of Management, Anthropology, Economics, Engineering, Chemistry, Geology, Biology, Ecology, Natural History, Botany, Zoology, Public Policy, Sociology, International Relations, and Government Information.
+- Within Marx Science and Social Science Library, collaborative collection development is especially strong between FES and the librarians for the School of Management, Anthropology, Economics, Engineering, Chemistry, Geology, Biology, Ecology, Natural History, Botany, Zoology, Public Policy, Sociology, International Relations, and Government Information.

 - Bass Library obtains core undergraduate and popular materials in environmental studies areas that are used within the Environmental Studies undergraduate major.
 Recommendations of appropriate core undergraduate materials are referred to the Bass Library.